Skip to main content

 It's possible to define any number of topologies per Padas Engine, where each topology starts a different processing task within one or more threads.
 For more detailed architectural description on Kafka streams processor topology please refer to Confluent Documentation.

-GroupConsumer group associated with this topology.
+GroupStringConsumer group associated with this topology for Kafka message consumption.

-PipelinesAn ordered list of Pipelines to execute when streaming data from specified Input.
+PipelinesArrayAn ordered list of pipeline IDs to execute when streaming data from the specified input topic.

 Pipelines